yedincisenol/laravel-api-startup/readme.md

 - Localization
 - Notification test endpoint
 - Refactoring with RequestClasses
+- Login with Social media documentation

 ## Contributing

 - Integrate an new service
 - Open issue any bug on the project
 - Add more document about the project

-## Todo

-- Login with Social media documentation

 ## Security Vulnerabilities